PeeBs68/pands-project/README.md

 | Heatmap Correlation.png | Heatmap plotting correlations

 # 6. Summary
 Our analysis of the iris data set made use of some of the standard/built-in functionality of Python as well as additional modules that were imported such as numpy, seaborn, pandas and matplotlib.
-By making use of these features we were able to generate descripting statistcs while also producing many different types of plots to analyse the data.
+By making use of these features we were able to generate descriptive statistcs of the data set as a whole as well as on the individual flower types and do comparisons of the results.
+This data was all written to the analysis.txt file.
+We also produced many different types of plots to analyse the data.
+We generate histograms to show the frequency distribution of the data for the four variables.
+We generate scatterplots to see if the data has linear relationships, or non at all as the data shows in some cases.
+Finally we generated a heatmap that can be used to find correlations between different variables so show if they have a strong relationship or not.
+Lastly we generated a table for Pearson's correlation and exported it to the analysis.txt file.
+This shows the same data as the heatmap but just in a different, exportable format.

 # 7. References
 Links actually used in the code http://archive.ics.uci.edu/ml/datasets/Iris - iris data set repository